Hello, Fellow Hacker!

 Think of it as a 24-hour engineering competition, featuring skill workshops, fun mini-events, one-on-one assistance from our fantastic mentors.
 To sum it all up, BlairHacks_4 is an opportunity to create innovative projects while having fun!

-BlairHacks_4 will be taking place at Montgomery Blair High School (51 University Blvd E, Silver Spring, MD 20901) in the spring of 2020.
+BlairHacks_4 will be taking place at Montgomery Blair High School (51 University Blvd E, Silver Spring, MD 20901) from February 28th through February 29th, 2020.

 Following schedule is from BlairHacks_3.
 A schedule for BlairHacks_4 will appear as the date approaches.